itzmeizzy15YT/fork/README.md

-This is a updated version of the fork Crashing Made by seclusion only adding minor fixes and tweaks like whitelisting for realms and blacklisting users
+This is a updated version of the fork Crashing Made by seclusion only adding minor fixes like not being able to use realm id to crash tweaks like whitelisting for realms and blacklisting users